Life Sciences Switzerland

 Life Sciences Switzerland (LS2) is the Swiss federation of scientific societies for life sciences.
 It was formerly known as the Union of the Swiss Societies for Experimental Biology (USGEB).
+It was founded in 1969, with the founding meeting taking place in Bern, Switzerland.
+At the founding, four societies, Swiss Society for Physiology, Swiss Society for Biochemistry, Swiss Society for Pharmacology and Swiss Society for Cell & Molecular Biology comprised the original societies.

 Life Sciences Switzerland is a member of the Swiss Academy of Natural Sciences (SCNAT).